 14.11 - Help!
-I'm getting errors with PCIIDE!
+I'm getting errors with IDE DMA!

-PCI IDE DMA is unreliable with many combinations of hardware.
-Until recently, most "mainstream" operating systems that claimed to support DMA transfers with IDE drives did not ship with that feature active by default.
+DMA IDE transfers, supported by pciide(4) are unreliable with many combinations of hardware.
+Until recently, most "mainstream" operating systems that claimed to support DMA transfers with IDE drives did not ship with that feature active by default due to unreliable hardware.
+Now many of these same machines are being used for OpenBSD.